hyosung11/Launch-School/Courses/journal.md

 09:57 I have a week to get ready.
 I couldn't figure out the problem Michael gave me and I had to look at solutions.
 I still don't fully understand the solutions and need to deconstruct them.

 17:40 Family left a little after 17:00, so spent most of the day together which was nice and pleasant.
 I didn't get much studying done though.

+## 20220221 월요일

+07:46 I had a study session with Alex and have others planned today, but the kids are home.
+I need to study though.
+Ugh.